Tasitolu: Conservation

 Tasitolu has been designated a Wetland of National Significance and a Peace Park.
 The Tasitolu protected area is under threat from human use because of the proximity to the capital city.
 These threats include timber collection, urban dumping, industrial rock and sand extraction, agriculture, transportation, and tourism.
 Nature conservation and research constitutes a major land use.
 As such, a 2004 reforestation project was funded by the Department of Forestry in the Ministry of Agriculture, Forestry and Fisheries, and included community member participation.
 Tasitolu was not included in the 1982 FAO/UNDP or 1989 Regional Physical Planning Project for Transmigration (RePPProT) surveys.
-But it was included in the 2000 United Nations Transitional Administration in East Timor (UNTAET) survey, and in 2007, it became the thirteenth area in East Timor to receive the IBA designation.
+But it was included in the 2000 United Nations Transitional Administration in East Timor (UNTAET) survey, and in 2007, it became the thirteenth area in Timor-Leste to receive the IBA designation.
 Along with the country's other IBAs, Tasitolu is part of the Timor and Wetar Endemic Bird Area (EBA).